openlegend/core-rules/core/src/07-running-the-game/01-chapter-seven.md

 #### Complex Build

 When designing an NPC using the complex build, you simply create the NPC as if it was a player character.
-Select an appropriate level and use the instructions in chapter one to assign attributes, feats, and other defining characteristics.
+Select an appropriate level and use the instructions in Chapter 1 to assign attributes, feats, and other defining characteristics.

 The complex build is a good option when you are creating a very important villain or ally who will play a major role in the story line.
 This process can take a while, so it's not worth going through with underlings, henchmen, or beasts who are only going to be present for a single scene.